testing-library/testing-library-docs/docs/vue-testing-library/api.md

 `baseElement` is used as the base element for the queries as well as what is printed when you use `debug()`.

-It matches `container` if not custom `baseElement` is provided.
+It matches `container` if no custom `baseElement` is provided.
 If neither `baseElement` or `container` options are provided, `baseElement` defaults to `document.body`.